Angela Cervantes - Children's Author Website

-Angela is the author of several beloved contemporary middle-grade novels including Lety Out Loud, which is a 2020 Pura Belpre Honor Book.
-Her other works include Gaby, Lost and Found; Allie, First at Last; Me, Frida and the Secret of the Peacock Ring and Coco: The Junior Novel that accompanied the blockbuster Disney/Pixar movie.
-Angela began writing stories featuring Latina main characters when she was nine years old because she wanted books about her friends and community.
+Angela is the award-winning author of several beloved children’s novels including Lety Out Loud, which won a Pura Belpré Honor Award.
+Her other children’s novels include Lead With Your Heart, an American Girl book; Gaby, Lost and Found; Allie, First at Last; and the Frida Kahlo-inspired mystery, Me, Frida and the Secret of the Peacock Ring.
+In addition to her original work, Angela adapted Coco: The Junior Novelization and Encanto: The Junior Novelization which accompanies the award-winning animated films by Disney/Pixar.
+Angela began writing stories featuring Latina main characters when she was nine years old because she wanted books that reflected her friends and her community.

 This junior novelization retells the whole amazing story of Disney’s animated film ENCANTO